 Transitions are used in slideshows to add a little extra movement to the presentation.
-Often the slides in a slideshow will contain only words and pictures, but the addition of an animation effect through the use of transitions can help to keep your audience’s attention.
+Often the slides in a slideshow will contain only words, shapes, and pictures, but the addition of an animation effect through the use of transitions can help to keep your audience’s attention.

 How to Delete an Existing Transition in Google Slides

 The steps in this article were performed in the desktop version of Google Chrome.
 This guide assumes that you currently have a slide in your presentation that contains a transition, and that you would like to remove it.
 This will not affect any other transitions in your presentation.